Hello and welcome to my site.

 The goal is to increase the ROI or conversions, make more sales, right?

 By analyzing where our customers are coming from, which page they stay on, or where they leave we can learn a lot of things.

-Let’s say we have one specific post where a big percentage of visitors coming and a reasonable portion of them converts at the end.
+Let’s say we have one specific post with a big percentage of visitors.
+We also see that a reasonable portion of them converts at the end.

 On the other hand, when we see that a big portion of visitors leaving a specific post, we know that we need to look at the reason why they leave and work on that specific post to fix that.

 To Recap Briefly